IntegerMan/GreyHackScripts/README.md

 The following scripts exist:

-- *wifi-access* - built to automatically gain access to the strongest WiFi node.
-Currently in development.
+- *wifi-access* - Uses the network adapter to locate, monitor, crack, and connect to the strongest WiFi signal